ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Design Overview

 \subsection{Design Challenges}

 While TEEs provide hardware-level security, using mobile TEEs for secure model inference has several technical challenges.
 First, mobile TEEs, such as Arm TrustZone, are designed for small security critical services, such as managing encryption keys.
 The memory reserved for the TEE OS is limited.
-For example, only 14 MB is available for trusted applications of OP-TEE OS on Hikey960 Dev Board while the model size of AlexNet is 242 MB.
-Hence, it is not feasible to run the high resource-demanding model inference task inside the TEE.
-Second, current TEEs do not include the GPU/NPU in the secure domain.
+For example, only 14 MB is available for trusted applications of OP-TEE OS on Hikey960 Dev Board while the model size of ResNet-404 is 28 MB.
+Hence, it is not feasible to run the resource-intensive model inference task inside the TEE (see Sec.\ref{sec:discussion}).
+Second, current TEEs do not include the GPU/NPU inside the secure domain.
 Hence, we would lose access to hardware acceleration.
-Third, the model inference framework would also significantly increase the TCB of TEE, risking the security of the whole system.
+Third, the model inference framework would also significantly increase the TCB size.